genotoul-bioinfo/dgenies/src/dgenies/md/doc_run.md

 #### ({{puce}}) Main menu

-You just need to click on the *run* tab of the main menu, and follow the fields.
+You just need to click on the main menu *run* tab, and fill the fields.
 All results will be stored in the result menu.

 {% set puce=puce+1 %}